 Low-Latency RTSP Streaming

-RTSP is a streaming protocol allowing Verkada cameras to integrate live video into third party applications or media players.
-We support RTSP 1.0 and RFC 2326.
-Verkada camera RTSP streams can only be accessed over the local network from private addresses as defined in RFC 1918.
-The video is streamed directly from the camera to the client, without passing through the Verkada Cloud.
+Real-Time Streaming Protocol (RTSP) is a streaming protocol that allows Verkada cameras to integrate live video into third-party applications or media players.
+The video is streamed directly from the camera to the client without passing through the Verkada cloud.

-1. Create a custom username and password for RTSP that is not reused in any other system.
-Generate a random long password for this purpose.
+1. Create a custom username and password for RTSP that is not used in any other system.
+We recommend that you generate a random long password for this purpose.

 4. Configure your external/edge firewall to drop RTSP traffic (port 8554).